Dentons and Colliers achieve landmark court-ordered strata collective sale in NSW

 Under the Act, if an Owners Corporation has at least 75% of lot owners in strata scheme approve the sale of the building, it can apply to the Court for an order approving and requiring the sale of all lots.
 The Court is required to approve the sale if it is satisfied on a number of criteria, including the compensation payable to each owner and that the sale is just and equitable in all the circumstances.

-Dentons and Colliers worked together on behalf of the Owners Corporation of 252 Sussex Street- a 159 lot strata scheme currently operating as a 119-key serviced apartment over 19 floors.
-Dentons advised all aspects of the collective sales process and handles the Land and Environment Court proceedings, while Colliers International agents Gus Moors and Karen Wales marketed the property through an International Expressions of Interest campaign.
+Dentons and Colliers worked together on behalf of the Owners Corporation of 252 Sussex Street - a 159 lot strata scheme currently operating as a 119-key serviced apartment over 19 floors.
+Dentons advised on all aspects of the collective sales process and handled the Land and Environment Court proceedings, while Colliers International agents Gus Moors and Karen Wales marketed the property through an International Expressions of Interest campaign.

 Dentons Real Estate Partner Chris Fabiansson said: “This decision is a great result for a fantastic group of owners who have worked hard over a two year period to achieve a collective sale.
 They are now part of a piece of NSW legal history in being the first group of owners to receive a court approval to a collective sale.”